Estimated read time: 12 minutes

 Overall, it has helped me think through my thoughts and schedule authentic updates in a less timely and more efficient manner.

-We discussed the importance of distribution on this live chat further:
+We discussed the importance of distribution on this podcast episode:

 One way to accomplish good distribution is through scheduling.